The ROI of Smart Water Management: A Multi-Industry Perspective

 Private Municipal: Smart Cities Start with Smart Water

-Private municipal water systems, which serve many communities across the United States, are also benefiting from smart water management technologies.
+Private municipal water systems are also benefiting from smart water management technologies.
 These systems can detect leaks, reduce non-revenue water, and improve overall efficiency.

 Wineries: Preserving Quality While Conserving Resources